Endomorphisms of mapping tori: Introduction

 A long-standing question of Hopf asks whether every self-map $f$ of a closed manifold $M$ of degree $\pm1$ is a homotopy equivalence; this is Problem 5.26 in Kirby's list~\cite{Kir} (see also~\cite{Neum,Hau}).
 If $M$ is aspherical and $\pi_1(M)$ is Hopfian, then the answer is affirmative, since maps of degree $\pm1$ are $\pi_1$-surjective.
 The fundamental groups of our mapping tori $E_h$ are Hopfian being residually finite by Mal'cev's theorem~\cite{Mal}.
 More interestingly, all known examples of self-maps of aspherical manifolds of non-zero degree are either homotopic to a non-trivial covering or homotopic to a homeomorphism when the degree is $\pm1$, as predicted by the Borel conjecture~\cite{BL,Bel,BHM,FJ,Gro,Gro1,Min,Min1,NeoHopf,Neoorder,Sel1,Sel2,Wald,Wan}.
 It is therefore natural to ask whether this is always true, strengthening Hopf's problem for the class of aspherical manifolds~\cite[Problem 1.2]{NeoHopf} (see Question \ref{q:Hopfstrong}).
 We obtain an affirmative answer for $E_h$.

 \begin{thm} Let $E_h$ be as in Theorem \ref{t:mainmanifolds}, such that $F$ is topologically rigid.
-Every self-map of $E_h$ of non-zero degree is homotopic either to a homeomorphism or to a non-trivial covering and $E_h$ is virtually trivial. \end{thm}
+Every self-map of $E_h$ of non-zero degree is homotopic either to a homeomorphism or to a non-trivial covering.
+In the latter case, $E_h$ is virtually trivial. \end{thm}

 In the course of this study, we will also generalise in higher dimensions Wang's $\pi_1$-injectivity for self-maps of Seifert 3-manifolds that are modeled on the geometry $\mathbb{H}^2\times\R$~\cite{Wan}.
-We will use the residual finiteness of the fundamental group of the fiber, but not of the total space, that is, we will not use Hirshon's generalisation~\cite{Hir} of Mal'cev's theorem~\cite{Mal}; cf. Remark \ref{r:Wanggeneral}.
+We will use the residual finiteness of the fundamental group of the fiber, but not of the total space, that is, we will not use Hirshon's generalisation~\cite{Hir} of Mal'cev's theorem~\cite{Mal}; see Remark \ref{r:Wanggeneral} and Proposition \ref{p:Wang}.